gaurish/PHP-MVC-framework-Boilerplate/README.md

 ## PHP-MVC-framework-Boilerplate
 PHP MVC Boilarplate, provides you a basic skeleton for your custom app

+- *No Learning Curve: Apart from good things MVC, OOP, there is no other concepts that you need to gasp*

 - *Boilerplate is not a framework, nor does it prescribe any philosophy of development, it's just got basic stucture to get your PHP App off the ground quickly*

-Its inspired from html5boilerplate & aim to do the same but for PHP.
-Remember, Boilerplate is not a framework, nor does it prescribe any philosophy of development, it's just got basic stucture to get your PHP App off the ground quicklyl.
+- *Its inspired from html5boilerplate & aim to do the same but for PHP.*

+- *Helps you start writing PHP in Object oriented manner*